ananthmkashyap/my-portfolio/README.md

 If you are interested in creating a mockup image like the ones from the personal projects section, I recommend [Genmoo](https://gemoo.com/tools/browser-mockup-generator/).
 This website lets you generate sleek looking browser mockups for free.

 ## Deployment

-You can choose your preferred service (e.g., [Netlify](https://www.netlify.com/), [Render](https://render.com/), [Heroku](https://www.heroku.com/)) for deployment.
  One of the easiest ways to host this portfolio is using GitHub Pages.
 Follow the instructions below for a production deploy.

 1. **Set Up GitHub Repository**